 A farewell to Carl Gustaf Tersmeden

 He was described by Swedish aristocrat Gunilla Von Post as “a charming and generous bon vivant” when he took an interest in her teenage self in the late 1940s.
-Around the same time he also took an interest in an 18 year old called Doris Hopp.
-Carl, described as “very sad, and abandoned… by Hjördis Genberg”, gave Doris an introduction into society circles, where she quickly saw that there was money to be made.
+Around the same time he also took an interest in an 18 year-old called Doris Hopp.
+Carl, described as “sad, and recently abandoned by the model Hjördis Genberg” gave Doris an introduction into Stockholm society, where she quickly saw that there was money to be made.
 She subsequently became Sweden’s most infamous brothel madam.

-He entertained at his Palm Beach clubs until 1952, in Paris, and on his yacht in the south of France – with guests including top drawer playboys and playgirls such as Zsa Zsa Gabor, Porfirio Rubirosa, Aly Khan, and David Niven’s old cohort Errol Flynn.
+After 1952 Carl retreated to Paris, and then his yacht in the south of France – with guests including top drawer playboys and playgirls such as Zsa Zsa Gabor, Porfirio Rubirosa, Aly Khan, and David Niven’s old cohort Errol Flynn.

-Carl died on 20th April 1957, aged 40.
-His death was reported in the US press:
+Carl returned to Sweden in March 1957, where he died on 20th April 1957 aged just 40, ten years after his divorce from Hjördis.
+His death was reported in the US press, ironically by Igor Cassini:

 “International society was shocked to hear that wealthy Swedish playboy Carl Tersmeden, an ex-husband of the present Mrs David Niven died of a heart attack in Stockholm.”